 Rogue Creamery Smokey Blue

+Fruit-forward Syrah pairs best with blue cheese, and if the wine has some meaty qualities to it, even better.
 Rogue Smokey Blue is cold-smoked over hazelnut shells, imparting a lightly smokey and nutty flavor to the cheese.
-This smokey character pairs especially well with syrah, although many spicy blues pair well with syrah, too.
-Lush, fruit-forward syrah pairs best with blues and if the wine has some meaty qualities to it, even better.
+This smokey character pairs especially well with Syrah (as do many spicy blues).

-Consider putting Smokey Blue on a burger and washing it down with a glass of Syrah.
+Consider putting Smokey Blue on a burger and enjoying a glass of Syrah alongside.

 02 of 05